LoyolaChicagoBooks/introcs-csharp/rst/funcparam.rst

 being sung to.

-Main now has two calls to the same function, but between the parentheses, where there was the palceholder ``person`` in the definition, now we have the actual people being sung to.
+Main now has two calls to the same function, but between the parentheses, where there was the placeholder ``person`` in the definition, now we have the actual people being sung to.
 The value between the parentheses here in the function call is referred to as an *argument* or *actual parameter* of the